 You don’t need to use UCAS Extra if you included four Med Schools in your UCAS application and left your fifth choice blank.
 You can still sign in to UCAS and submit a fifth non-Medicine choice, as long as it’s before 30th June.

 There are rarely unfilled university places for Medicine because it’s so competitive, so it’s very unlikely that you will find a Medicine place through UCAS Extra.
-There are now 10,000 more Medicine applicants than there were five years ago, and there was a 3.5% increase in applications for 2022 entry.
+There are now over 6,000 more applicants for Medicine than there were five years ago – an increase of around 29% – and double the amount of reapplicants.

 Instead of looking for Medicine courses in UCAS Extra, you’re better off looking for related courses, such as Biomedical Science or Biochemistry.
 If you choose to study a related course after not getting into Medicine, you still leave the door open to applying for Graduate Entry Medicine later.